jexxa-projects/JexxaTemplate/README.md

 Note: If you search / replaced this file, you should see now `./target/<projectname>-jar-with-dependencies.jar`

 ### Maven (without integration tests)

-To build the template with integration tests you need to run a postgres database and JMS message broker.
+If you do not have a running database and messaging bus running locally, you can enter the following command to build and run the application:
-If this is not available locally, you can enter the following command to build and run the application:
+Note: In this case, not integration tests are running.

 ```shell
 mvn clean install -P '!integrationTests'